-The Racing Rules of Sailing apply as changed by Appendix SY.
+Note: This case study has been revised based on a new definition for Overtaking (page 9) and changes to Rule 17, On the Same Tack; Proper Course (pages 15 & 16).

-Blue is a 37 metre yacht sailing on a reach to the next mark.
-Yellow is a 37 metre performance cruising yacht that is sailing almost 2 knots faster and overtaking Blue.
-At position 1, Blue is sailing higher in an attempt to make Yellow pass to leeward of her.
-When the boats reach position 2, Yellow comes within 80 metres of Blue and RRS 17.2 begins to apply, which requires Blue to sail her proper course (see the Definition proper course).
-Blue bears away to a beam reach to comply with the rule.
-As the overtaking boat, Yellow is required to not sail within 40 metres of Blue and at position 3, Yellow luffs to a higher course to comply with the rule.
-At position 4, Blue maintains her proper course as Yellow passes approximately 50 metres to windward.
-At position 5, Yellow is clear ahead (see Definition Clear Astern and Clear Ahead; Overlap) and RRS 17.2 no longer applies.
-Blue is clear astern and must keep clear of Yellow in accordance with RRS 12.
+Blue is a 35 metre yacht sailing on a reach to the next mark.
+Yellow is a 37 metre performance cruising yacht that is sailing almost 2 knots faster than Blue.
+At position 1, Yellow is on a course to overtake Blue to windward (see the definition Overtaking).
+Blue is sailing higher in an attempt to encourage Yellow to pass to leeward.

+Just before the boats reach position 2, Yellow comes within 80 metres of Blue and RRS 17.2 begins to apply.
+Blue, the boat being overtaken, is required to sail her proper course (see definition Proper Course).
+Blue bears away to a beam reach to comply with RRS 17.2.

+Yellow is the keep clear boat under RRS 12 and luffs to a higher course at position 3 to comply with her obligation to maintain the minimum 40 metre separation from Blue.
+Between positions 3 and 4, Yellow becomes overlapped with Blue and then RRS 17.2 no longer applies.
+Yellow must continue to keep clear under RRS 11 and Blue must not sail above her proper course under RRS 17.1.
+Yellow passes approximately 50 metres to windward of Blue.

+At position 5, Yellow is clear ahead (see definition Clear Astern and Clear Ahead; Overlap) and is no longer an overtaking boat.
+RRS 17.1 no longer applies to Blue, but RRS 12 requires Blue to keep clear of Yellow.
+If Yellow bears away to her proper course, she must give Blue room to keep clear under RRS 16.